vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 Limit orders stay on the order book until they are filled, expired or cancelled, unless they use IOC or FOK times in force.

 #### Times in force available for limit orders
 * **GTC**: A Good 'til Cancelled order trades at a specific price until it is filled or cancelled.
+GTC orders are persistent.
 * **GTT**: A Good 'til Time order is a GTC order with an additional predefined cancellation time.
+GTT orders are persistent.
 * **GFN**: A Good for Normal order is an order that will only trade in a continuous market.
 The order can act like either a GTC or GTT order depending on whether the expiry field is set.
+GFN orders are persistent.
 * **GFA**: A Good for Auction order will only be accepted during an auction period, otherwise it will be rejected.
 The order can act like either a GTC or GTT order depending on whether an expiry is set.
+GFA orders are persistent.
 * **IOC**: An Immediate or Cancel order executes all or part of a trade immediately and cancels any unfilled portion of the order.
+IOC orders are non-persistent.
 * **FOK**: A Fill or Kill order either trades completely until the remaining size is 0, or not at all, and is not placed on the order book if it doesn't trade.
+FOK orders are non-persistent.

 ### Market order
 A market order is an instruction to buy or sell at the best available price in the market.
 Because market orders can only use IOC or FOK times in force, they are never placed on the order book.